“If you build it, they will come.” Well… not always.

 Fortunately, there were quick, simple things I could do to gain visibility, mostly online.
 I also took advantage of business partnerships and events.
 The end result was a successful business that still thrives today.

 How is your website performing?
 It might be time to take it to the next level.
-Site builders, like Squarespace, Wix, and Shopify make it easy to build a website at a low cost.
+The good news is that site builders, like Squarespace, Wix, and Shopify make it easy to build a website at a low cost.
 They offer beautiful templates that you can customize without knowing code.

 For a more customized site, you can use Wordpress.
 First, secure your own domain (the name of your website) and purchase hosting space (where you store your files).
 Finish by building your site using a Wordpress template.
 The costs of site builders are minimal: